-Number and percent of POCs developed by TCMs that address member assessed needs (including health and safety risk factors) either by the provision of waiver services or other means.
-N: Number of POCs developed by TCMs that address member assessed needs (including health and safety risk factors), either by the provision of waiver services or other means.
-D: Number of POCs reviewed.
+Number and percent of POCs by State TCMs that address member assessed needs (including health and safety risk factors) either by the provision of waiver services or other means.
+N:Number of POCs by State TCMs that address member assessed needs (including health and safety risk factors), either by the provision of waiver services or other means; D:Number of POCs by State TCMs reviewed.